anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

    1. Ensuring compliance with league rules by players and associated individuals.
 1. All actions taken by the Manager shall be deemed actions of the Member Franchise.
 1. The Member Franchise shall remain responsible for all obligations and penalties regardless of internal team disputes or player actions.
-1. Each Member Franchise may designate an Assistant Manager.

 #### Manager Changes
 1. A Member Franchise may change its Manager by providing notice to the Commissioner.